EducationThe Word - Media

 Dr. Joy DeGruy

-In addition to her research, Dr. DeGruy is a highly respected educator and public speaker.
-She has delivered keynote addresses and lectures at universities, conferences, and community events across the country, sharing her insights and expertise with diverse audiences.
+In addition to her scholarly pursuits, Dr. DeGruy is a highly respected educator and public speaker.
+She has captivated audiences at universities, conferences, and community events nationwide, sharing her profound insights and expertise on the enduring impact of historical trauma.
+Through her engaging lectures and keynote addresses, she has sparked meaningful discussions and inspired diverse audiences to critically examine the legacies of slavery and racism.

 Related posts